Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields: Introduction

 One restriction of \cite{GJ18} is that their result only applies to the ferromagnetic Ising model without external fields.
 The original random cluster formulation of \cite{FK72} does not incorporate external fields, although it is not hard to do so by generalising to a weighted random cluster formulation.
 Indeed, Park, Jang, Galanis, Shin, {\v{S}}tefankovi{\v{c}}, and Vigoda~\cite{PJGSSV17} generalised the SW dynamics $P_{\mathrm{SW}}^{\mathrm{Ising}}$ (see \Cref{sec:SW} for detailed description) in the presence of external fields.
 They also showed efficiency of this algorithm in certain parameter regimes and on random graphs.
 This left open the question if the generalised SW dynamics is efficient in general.

-To state our main results, let us first define the \emph{mixing time} of Markov chains, which measures the convergence rate and efficiency of Markov chain based algorithms.
+To start stating our results, let us first define the \emph{mixing time} of Markov chains, which measures the convergence rate and efficiency of Markov chain based algorithms.
 Let $P$ be a Markov chain whose stationary distribution is $\pi$ over the state space $\Omega$.
 The \emph{mixing time} of $P$ is defined by